 - 1. A diagnostic statement identifying the disability, the date of the current diagnostic evaluation, and the date of the original diagnosis. - 2.
 A description of the diagnostic criteria and/or diagnostic test used.
 Test scores are to be included to support the recommendations.
 Diagnostic tests may not be older than 3 years from submission. - 3.
 A description of the current functional impact of the disability. - 4.
 Treatments, medications, assistive devices/services currently prescribed or in use. - 5.
 A description of the expected progression or stability of the impact of the disability. - 6.
 A history of previous accommodations and auxiliary aides and their impact. - 7.
 The credentials of the diagnosing professional(s). - 8.
 Information is submitted on medical/professional letterhead and signed by the medical professional whose specialty is in the area of the diagnosis. - 9.
-For ESA (emotional support animals) and service animals, a university form must be completed and submitted to Director of Disability Services at least 30 days prior to the start of the semester for which the request is being considered (Emotional Support Animal (ESA) or Service Animal) - 10.
+For ESA (emotional support animals) and service animals, a university form must be completed and submitted to Director of Disability Services to be approved for an ESA (Emotional Support Animal (ESA) or Service Animal) - 10.
 For consideration of exemption from a meal plan, a form must be completed by the diagnosing physician and submitted to the Director of Disability Services (Meal plan exemption)